 2) Financial and Personal Circumstances of an Applicant

-Perhaps, in terms with paragraph V 4.2, an applicant needs to prove that he/she will be able to meet the trip cost.
+Perhaps, in terms with paragraph V 4.2, an applicant needs to prove the ability to meet the trip cost.
 Accordingly, would be able to maintain and accommodate him/herself during the trip without recourse to public funds.
 Therefore, it is necessary during the UK visitor visa application assessment process to evaluate the evidence relating to the stable income and savings of an applicant.
-Moreover, the decision maker also assesses an applicant’s ties to the country of residence.
+Moreover, the decision-maker also assesses an applicant’s ties to the country of residence.